gorango/flowcraft/docs/guide/programmatic/patterns-loops.md

 ### 1. Define Context and Nodes

-We need a key for our counter and three nodes:
+We need a key for our counter and nodes for each step:

 -   `InitializeCounterNode`: Sets the counter to 0.
 -   `IncrementCounterNode`: Adds 1 to the counter.
 This is our "Loop Action".
 -   `CheckCounterNode`: Checks if the counter has reached the limit.
 This is our "Decider".
 -   `EndNode`: A final node to execute after the loop is finished.

 ```typescript
 import { contextKey, Flow, Node, TypedContext } from 'flowcraft'